 I grew up with a family dog.
 A poodle terrier mix of some kind that my Mom rescued before I was born.
 She was my first dog, but not MY first dog as an adult living on my own.
 My first dog was in fact a Staffy.
 Ruby has been a part of my life for over 10 years and I have learned a ton as a first time owner.

 Is a Staffy a good first dog?
-As a whole a Staffy can be a good first dog if you are willing to commit to their training, exercise, and need for attention.
+As a whole a Staffy is a good first dog if you are willing to commit to their training, exercise, and need for attention.
 The Staffy is not a low maintenance dog and as a first time owner you will need to learn all about the breed and their needs.

 Staffordshire Bull Terriers are one of my favourite breeds.
 They are such amazing dogs and with the proper care, attention, exercise, and training they can be outstanding.
 If a Staffy is your dog of choice and you’re a first time owner, I have some tips and things you need to know.